Hotel Albris stories

 albris_maurizio_morelli_featured

-Our new Chef de Service comes from Tuscany.
-As a trained sommelier, Maurizio Morelli knows how the right wine makes a good meal even better.
+Our Chef de Service comes from Tuscany.
+As a trained sommelier, Maurizio Morelli knows how the right wine makes a good meal a better one.

 His home is Carrara in Tuscany, famous for the white marble that is mined in the area.
 Maurizio Morelli lives here with his wife and two children: a nine-year-old boy and a seven-year-old girl.
 The sea is only six kilometres from his house and Maurizio loves walking on the beach.
 “Especially when the sea is rough, it relaxes me and gives me strength for work.”